球探体育比分_欧洲杯足球网¥在线直播

 The same image of a stack of rocks, with the vignetting and barrel distortion removed.

 Applying Peripheral Illumination Correction and Distortion Correction in-camera or in DPP can address such problems.
-If you're shooting RAW, it is possible to apply stronger corrections in DPP in post-production.
+If you're shooting RAW, it is possible to apply more accurate lens-specific corrections to ensure high image quality.

 Chromatic Aberration Correction